ZanderBrown/Tiborcim/README.md

 Imaginative I know.
 Other name's were considered but just didn't feel right

 ### How do you say that?!
-Tib - or - kim is how I say it aloud.
+`Tib - or - kim` is how I say it aloud.
+I'm aware that is not how it's written but as the author i retain the right to be akward with my naming

 ## Notes
 GitHub shows commits at weird times. unfortunately this occurred through a combination of a incorrectly set clock and a corrupted `.git` directory. long story short some commits show twice, some not at all & others at 1 o'clock in the morning for no apparent reason.